peerapat-t/Market-basket-analysis-online-retail/README.md

 Methodology:

-1. Apiori (from scratch/using package)
+1. Apriori (from scratch/using package)
 2. Streamlit